Julian-Panditharatne/sqlalchemy-challenge/README.md

 ## Part 1: Analyzing and Exploring Climate Data

-In this section, I used SQLAlchemy ORM queries, Pandas, and Matplotlib to perform basic precipitation and station data analysis and exploration of the provided climate database.
+In this part, I used SQLAlchemy ORM queries, Pandas, and Matplotlib to perform basic precipitation and station data analysis and exploration of the provided climate database.

 The precipitation analysis and exploration was performed in the following manner: